moritzbuck/moritzbuck.github.io/MultiOmics_2025/pages/tutorial_assembly.md

 ```

 There are some fancy `html`-output, but for us now the `report.tsv` should be enough to get an idea and put some data into the sheet.

+**Check in on the etherpad to say you did it**

+[little theoretical interlude on assembly and binning]

 Now we got an assembly, we want to cluster the contigs in there into Metagenome Assembled Genomes (MAGs), we'll use metabat, because.
 But first we need to map our sample back to the assembly, and then use a script to jumble it around.